wsdjeg/picker.nvim/README.md

 ## Custom source

-a source main module should be `picker.sources.<name>`, that means you can create a custom source in `lua/picker/sources/` directly in your plugin.
+a source main module should be `picker.sources.<name>`, that means you can create a custom source in `lua/picker/sources/` directory in your plugin.

 ```lua
 --- @class PickerSource